alexandergall/nixos-pxe-installer/README.md

        * The device on which to install the root file system of the install client (`installImage.rootDevice`)
+       * The character used to separate the partition number from the device name (`installImage.partitionSeparator`, defaults to an empty string)

 The `tarball` and `config` derivations each contain a single file called `nixos.tar.gz` and `config`, respectively.
 These files need to